carbon-language/carbon-lang/docs/design/generics/details.md

 libraries can't make `A` be implemented for fewer types, but can cause `.Result` to have a different assignment.

-**FIXME: Left off here.**

 ## Observing a type implements an interface

-An [`observe` declaration](#observe-declarations) can be used to show that two types are equal so code can pass type checking without explicitly writing casts, without requiring the compiler to do a unbounded search that may not terminate.
+An [`observe` declaration](#observe-declarations) can be used to show that two types are equal so code can pass type checking without explicitly writing casts, and without requiring the compiler to do a unbounded search that may not terminate.
 An `observe` declaration can also be used to show that a type implements an interface, in cases where the compiler will not work this out for itself.

 ### Observing interface requirements